My Morning Stretch Routine

 2. Release your right leg and draw your foot towards your bottom.
 Using your right hand, hold your foot so that your right leg is behind you with your foot close to your bottom.

 3. Ensure that your right quad is parallel with your left quad.
 You should feel the stretch on the front of your right thigh.
-Hold this position, breathing deeply throughout.
+Hold this position for 20 seconds, breathing deeply throughout.

-4. Repeat this stretch on the other side.
+4. Repeat this stretch on the other side, holding for 20 seconds.
+This stretch should take 40 seconds in total.

 If you’ve been working hard to strengthen your glutes in the gym, you might wake up feeling stiff and sore.
 Include this stretch in your morning routine to release tightness.

 1. Start by lying flat on your back on a yoga mat.
 Bend your knees and position your feet firmly on the mat, ensuring that they are hip-width apart and your spine is in a neutral position.